ahmedheshammec/Noto/Pycharm & Odoo/Odoo 15 Setup & Error Fixes/Odoo 15 Setup & Error Fixes.md

 python -m venv .venv
 ```

-❖ This Will Create a Hidden Venv File in the Odoo Odoo, Now We Need to Activate It
+❖ This Will Create a Hidden `Venv` File in the Odoo Odoo, Now We Need to Activate It

 ```
-source /Users/Ahmed/Documents/odoo15-15.0/.venv/bin/activate
+source .venv/bin/activate
 ```

 ❖ Now Let's Check that There's No Lists Installed Using the Following Command: